Finishxx/image-to-ascii-convertor/README.md

 Command line application, which loads image using JDK's ImageIO, converts them to ASCII, applies optional filters and exports them to file or to console.

 The application is rigorously tested with unit tests and end-to-end tests.
-Testing strategy and analysis (part of "Quality assurance" class) can be found in czech language [here](
+Testing strategy and analysis (part of "Quality assurance" class) can be found in czech language [here](docs/test_analysis.pdf).

 ## Usage